vivipolli/forecasting-infinity/README.md

 1. **Miner Service**
    - Handles event predictions using the RLHF forecaster
    - Integrates with Bittensor network for decentralized operations
-   - Processes and weights expert feedback
+   - Processes and weights expert feedback using ExpertFeedbackAdjuster
+     - Each expert feedback adjusts probability by 0.1 (base)
+     - Expert weight multiplier (e.g., 1.1 for trusted experts)
+     - Maximum total adjustment capped at 0.3
+     - Minimum 3 expert validations required
+     - One feedback per expert per event to prevent manipulation
    - Caches predictions to optimize performance

 2. **API Service**